Civil War Armory and Drill Hall

 Today, Bergen County is a bustling and thriving suburban region.
 It is known for its diverse communities, excellent educational institutions, and proximity to New York City.
 The county offers a wide range of recreational and cultural attractions, including parks, museums, shopping malls, and dining options.
 With a combination of historical significance and modern amenities, Bergen County remains an attractive place to live, work, and visit.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Bergen County, New Jersey.
+This timeline provides a condensed summary of the historical journey of Bergen County, New Jersey.

 • 1683 - Bergen County is established as one of New Jersey's original counties.